u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 - A disincentive to publish negative results
 - An inefficient peer-review system built on underpaid (or unpaid) labor, which simply cannot scale with the exponential rate of increase in new publications *(At a recent conference, someone proposed that publishers pay for coffee for reviewers!)*
 - An incentive to falsify results -- in egregious but also in subtle ways -- to get more funding.
-- Getting a publication is treated like a stamp of approval.
-"This is good enough and everything looks right and sound".
+- Being published is treated like getting a stamp of approval.
 - A narrative driven format for scientific findings, instead of a focus on the facts and "knowledge units"

-Are there some disciplines in science where these are not as big?
-Certainly, especially in technical fields where much of the methodology and approach has been influenced by Open Source software, which made it easier to embrance Open Science methodology (physics, computer science, ml/ai).
+Are there some disciplines in science where these problems are not as big?

+Certainly, especially in technical fields which bave been influenced by Open Source software, which made it easier to embrace Open Science methodology (physics, computer science, ml/ai).

 Yet, other fields with high impact on society -- life sciences, etc. remain plagued by these issues.
 While there are attempts to experiment from within, they're met with significant inertia, making incremental or drastic change to adapt it to the digital age virtually impossible.